 Our graduate programs in Statistics and Operations Research provide challenging and comprehensive training across the full spectrum of statistics and operations research, including theoretical foundations, cutting-edge applications, and state-of-the-art computation.
 Graduates work in many diverse areas of industry and government, as well as serving on university faculties throughout the United States and abroad.

-Our Mathematical Decision Sciences bachelors degree program is ideal for undergraduates who like to tackle challenging quantitative problems in a business or scientific environment.
-MDS graduates go on to attend some of the most competitive graduate programs in statistics and operations research, and related disciplines, as well as serving in top corporations in a wide variety of fields.
+Our Statistics and Analytics bachelors degree program is ideal for undergraduates who like to tackle challenging quantitative problems in a business or scientific environment.
+STAN graduates go on to attend some of the most competitive graduate programs in statistics and operations research, and related disciplines, as well as serving in top corporations in a wide variety of fields.

 Our webpage tells you about our individual faculty research interests, our degree programs, and provides information about how you can apply to one of the graduate or undergraduate programs here at UNC.
 Follow these directions to come visit us in person at Hanes Hall.